OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 The [following changes](https://developer.android.com/about/versions/pie/android-9.0-changes-all "Behavior changes: all apps") affect all apps running on Android 9, even to those apps targeting API levels lower than 28.

 - **Restricted access to call logs**: `READ_CALL_LOG`, `WRITE_CALL_LOG`, and `PROCESS_OUTGOING_CALLS` (dangerous) permissions are moved from `PHONE` to the new `CALL_LOG` permission group.
 This means that being able to make phone calls (e.g. by having the permissions of the `PHONE` group granted) is not sufficient to get access to the call logs.
-- **Restricted access to phone numbers**: apps wanting to read the phone number require the `READ_CALL_LOG` permission when running on Android 9 (API Level 28).
+- **Restricted access to phone numbers**: apps wanting to read the phone number require the `READ_CALL_LOG` permission when running on Android 9 (API level 28).
 - **Restricted access to Wi-Fi location and connection information**: SSID and BSSID values cannot be retrieved (e.g. via [`WifiManager.getConnectionInfo`](https://developer.android.com/reference/android/net/wifi/WifiManager#getConnectionInfo() "WifiManager.getConnectionInfo") unless *all* of the following is true:
   - The `ACCESS_FINE_LOCATION` or `ACCESS_COARSE_LOCATION` permission.
   - The `ACCESS_WIFI_STATE` permission.
   - Location services are enabled (under Settings -> Location).

-Apps targeting Android 9 (API Level 28) or higher [are affected](https://developer.android.com/about/versions/pie/android-9.0-changes-28 "Behavior changes: apps targeting API level 28+") by the following:
+Apps targeting Android 9 (API level 28) or higher [are affected](https://developer.android.com/about/versions/pie/android-9.0-changes-28 "Behavior changes: apps targeting API level 28+") by the following:

 - **Build serial number deprecation**: device's hardware serial number cannot be read (e.g. via [`Build.getSerial`](https://developer.android.com/reference/android/os/Build.html#getSerial() "getSerial")) unless the `READ_PHONE_STATE` (dangerous) permission is granted.